benchristelcom/benchristelcom.github.io/src/posts/software-design-in-one-page/index.md

 Only the last two bullet points above properly belong in a function named `getPageTitle`.
 And the last one is debatable.

+There are a couple problems with having everything lumped together like this:

+- Someone reading this function might only be interested in a specific aspect of what it does, but they have to read all the aspects because they're all tangled together.
-It is quite likely that some of this knowledge is duplicated in other parts of the program.
-Because of the duplication, this function could become inconsistent with the rest of the program as the code changes.
+- It is quite likely that some of this function's knowledge is duplicated in other parts of the program.
+Over time, this function could get out of sync with the rest of the program.

 ```ts
 // Better; we have removed the extraneous knowledge